FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Problem Description

 \section{Problem Description}

 Principal Component Analysis (PCA) is a widely used data preprocessing tool to find a low-dimensional subspace that would decorrelate data features while retaining maximum information.
-For data samples $\by \in \R^d$ sampled from a zero mean distribution with covariance matrix $\bSigma$, PCA can be mathematically formulated as
+For data samples $\by \in \R^d$ sampled from a zero-mean distribution with covariance matrix $\bSigma$, PCA can be mathematically formulated as

-where $\bLambda$ is an arbitrary diagonal matrix to ensure that the resulting features are decorrelated.
+The constraint $\Big(\E \Big)_{lq} = 0, \forall l\neq q$, ensures that $\bX$ decorrelates the features of $\by$.
 It is evident that $\E = \bX^{\tT}\E \bX$ will be a diagonal matrix if and only if $\bX$ contains the eigenvectors of $\E = \bSigma$.
 Thus the search for a solution of PCA not only requires a minimum reconstruction error solution, which will be given by any basis of the subspace spanned by the dominant $K$ eigenvectors of the covariance matrix $\bSigma$, but the basis vectors should specifically be the eigenvectors of $\bSigma$.
-In practice the actual distribution of the samples and hence $\bSigma$ is usually unknown, a sample covariance matrix is used instead.
-For a set of samples $\{\by_t\}_{t=1}^N$, the sample covariance matrix is given by $\bC = \frac{1}{N}\sum_{t=1}^{N}(\by_t - \bar{\by})(\by_t - \bar{\by})^T$, where $\bar{\by} = \frac{1}{N}\sum_{t=1}^{N}\by_t$ is the sample mean.
+In practice the actual distribution of the samples and hence $\bSigma$ is unknown and a sample covariance matrix is used instead for PCA.
+For a set of samples $\{\by_t\}_{t=1}^N$, the sample covariance matrix is given by $\bC = \frac{1}{N-1}\sum_{t=1}^{N}(\by_t - \bar{\by})(\by_t - \bar{\by})^T$, where $\bar{\by} = \frac{1}{N}\sum_{t=1}^{N}\by_t$ is the sample mean.
 Henceforth, we shall assume $\bar{\by} = 0$ without loss of generality because the mean can otherwise be calculated and subtracted from the samples.
 The empirical formulation of the PCA problem in terms of samples is thus given as

 A distributed setting implies that the entire data matrix $\bY = \in \R^{d\times N}$ is unavailable at a single location.
 Let us consider an undirected and connected network of $M$ nodes described by a graph $\cG = \{\cV, \cE\}$, where $\cV = \{1,\ldots,M\}$ is the set of nodes and $\cE$ is the set of edges between the nodes.
 For each node $i$, the set of its directly connected neighbors is given by $\cN_i$.
-The data can be distributed among the nodes along the rows i.e., by features or along the columns i.e., by samples.
+The data can be distributed among the nodes along the rows, i.e., by features or along the columns, i.e., by samples.
 In this paper, we consider the case when the samples $\{\by_t\}_{t=1}^N$ are scattered spatially over a network.
 Thus, each node $i \in \cV$ has a subset of the samples $\bY_i \in \R^{d\times N_i}$ such that $\bY = $.
 The PCA formulation in this distributed case is: